 Many people walk through Conover and other busy areas of Catawba County every day, and most are able to navigate to their destinations without any problems.
 However, if nearby drivers are inattentive, otherwise negligent, or intentionally reckless behind the wheel, they can easily cause devastating harm to others.
 When a motor vehicle driver hits a pedestrian, the victim is likely to suffer extreme harm.

 If you or a family member recently sustained injuries in a pedestrian accident, you have grounds for legal recourse against the driver responsible for the incident.
 After a pedestrian accident, it’s possible to file a claim against the at-fault driver’s insurance policy to seek compensation for your damages, but a personal injury claim is likely to yield a greater recovery.
-The team at Helton, Cody & Associates can help build a compelling case that seeks maximum compensation for the damages you suffered in your recent pedestrian accident.
+The team at Law Office of Lyndon R. Helton, PLLC can help build a compelling case that seeks maximum compensation for the damages you suffered in your recent pedestrian accident.

 The first challenge you will face in your recovery efforts following a pedestrian accident in Conover, NC will be proving liability for the incident.
 You must identify the party responsible for the crash and prove they directly caused your damages.
 Pedestrian accidents may happen due to various types of negligence, such as distracted driving, speeding, and moving violations.
 The defendant in your case may have caused the incident through an illegal act, such as reckless driving or driving under the influence (DUI) of alcohol or drugs.